 When building customer personas, we start with basic business data.
 Using Insights and Analytics from social, web, and CRM accounts, we look for patterns and build demographic profiles of the average client.
 Patterns in the data will begin to appear.
 This data acts as a base that we use to launch the next phase.

 Next, we look at past online reviews, social media comments, as well as customer service data.
 It helps us to understand a little more about the psychology of a satisfied customer.
 What was it about your product or solution that drew them in?
 What made their experience special?
 How did your product or service improve their lives?

 Then, we interview sales staff, customer service staff, and business management.
 Detailed first-hand stories show additional motivations and experiences of the client.
 Personal stories from staff about past clients help to uncover unique personality traits and reveal the buyer’s journey.
 Surveys and focus groups of the customer base also help to give an accurate picture of personalities and buying attributes.
 All this information is then aggregated to build a fictional version of an ideal customer.

 The result is a document that gives a full picture of a (fictional) person with real-life complexities and stressors.
 It is a combination of detailed demographic information, psychological traits like personality type, hobbies, and digital fluency as well as their goals and motivation and potential roadblocks in the buying process.

 Imagine knowing what motivates your customers.
 What they love best about your business.
 Your marketing strategy would look a lot different; a good marketing persona may be the thing you need to unlock your business’s potential.
-Contact Motto Marketing to begin building marketing personas for your business today.
+Read more about marketing personas here, I Have Marketing Personas, Now What? and Why Do Marketing Personas Really Work?
+Or contact Motto Marketing to begin building marketing personas for your business today.